Find the transaction account for your day-to-day needs. Easily compare accounts from 10 providers using our free comparison table.

-Banking & Insurance - July 13th
+Banking & Insurance - July 15th

-– Read moreBanking & Insurance - October 19th
+– Read moreBanking & Insurance - March 6th

-– Read moreBanking & Insurance - July 12th
+– Read moreBanking & Insurance - January 23rd

 Surcharges are another matter entirely.
 Surcharges are fees charged by the business you are purchasing the good or service from, to cover the extra cost involved in processing a transaction by debit card rather than by cash.

 If you use payWave, you should be aware that there may be a surcharge every time you make a payment.
-New Zealand retailers are charged a fee for every contactless payment they process, and this cost is sometimes passed onto the consumer, through surcharges.
+New Zealand retailers are charged a fee for every contactless payment they process, and this cost is sometimes passed on to the consumer, through surcharges.

-Please note that these are a general explanation of the meaning of terms used in relation to transaction accounts.
+Please note that these are a general explanation of the meaning of terms used in relation to everyday accounts.
 Your bank or financial institution may use different terms, and you should read your product disclosure statement (PDS) carefully to understand everything that may apply to your account.
 You cannot rely on these terms in relation to any transaction account you may open.

 ATM (Automatic Teller Machine): A machine found in public places, which allows you to withdraw funds from your account, usually 24/7.